BWStearns/faust_joins/README.md

 # Faust Joins

-_A library for joining together fanned out messages in a Faust pipeline._
+_A very small library for joining together fanned out messages in a Faust pipeline._

 Sometimes it might be advantageous to have a pipeline split out and conduct multiple time-consuming operations in parallel, and then do something with all the results once all those operations are completed.